JWST Reveals a Surprisingly High Fraction of Galaxies Being Spiral-like at $0.5\leq z\leq4$: Introduction

 JWST is able to provide high sensitivity and resolution in the infrared and can probe rest frame visible light up to $z\sim 8$.
 Already JWST has been making progress in updating our knowledge of the Hubble sequence in the early universe.
 Recent studies using JWST have shown that disk galaxies are prevalent up to redshifts of $z\sim6$ \citep{Ferreira_2022, Ferreira_2023, Kartaltepe_2023}.
 Disk galaxies tend to have spiral arms in the Local Universe and JWST’s improved sensitivity compared to HST can possibly detect spiral structures in high redshifted disk galaxies that HST was unable to provide.
-A few spiral galaxies were recently found at redshifts of $z=2.467$ \citep{Huang_2023} and $z=3.059$ \citep{Wu_2023} with the Atacama Large Millimeter/submillimeter Array (ALMA) and JWST.
+A couple of spiral galaxies were recently found at redshifts of $z=2.467$ \citep{Huang_2023} and $z=3.059$ \citep{Wu_2023} with the Atacama Large Millimeter/submillimeter Array (ALMA) and JWST and one barred spiral galaxy was discovered with JWST at $z\simeq3$ \cite{constantin_2023}.

 In this letter, we explore the spiral fraction (the ratio of the number of spiral galaxies to the total number of galaxies in a redshift bin) up to $z\leq4$.
 We use JWST images to visually inspect spiral galaxies.
 We calculate the observed spiral fraction as well as correct for observational effects to derive an intrinsic spiral fraction.
 Throughout this letter we assume $\Omega_M=0.3$, $\Omega_\Lambda=0.7$, and $H_0=70$ km s$^{-1}$ Mpc$^{-1}$.
 AB magnitudes and a Chabrier initial mass function (IMF) are used throughout.